,

 Winter wheat production has historically been concentrated in southern Alberta.
 In fact, winter wheat was the primary wheat crop in southern Alberta until the development of Marquis red spring wheat.

 Winter wheat seeded acres and yield have been inconsistent outside the traditional growing areas.
 The primary reasons for this variability in production have been poor winter survival in the lower snowfall areas of east-central and eastern Alberta and poor agronomic adaptation for the Parkland and Peace River areas.
-Recent variety developments and changes in land management practices are now making winter wheat production possible in these non-traditional areas, especially the Parkland region of central Alberta.
+Recent variety developments and changes in land management practices are now making winter wheat production possible in these non-traditional areas, especially in the Parkland region of central Alberta.

 Advantages